 Continue Reading Review: Power Outage RPG

 Learning Disabled and Teaching Tabletop Games is a great article written by James Cole and featured on The Geeky Gimp.
 IN the article, James talks about his gift of being a great board game teacher and how his experience with having a learning disability has shaped that skill.

 I particularly like how James talks about different types of learners, including visual, aural, and kinesthetic learners.
 Like James, I have taken a few courses on adult learning theory and picked up a lot of useful information about how to work with people who have various learning styles and needs.

 James also adds some great points about knowing your audience, teaching to their level, and picking the right game for the right group.

-> Whether or not you have a disability, there’s a lot of great information in this article about how to teach tabletop games to new players.
-I recommend … Continue reading
+Whether or not you have a disability, there’s a lot of great information in this article about how to teach tabletop games to new players.
+I recommend you take a …

-> It has been almost seven months since I last wrote for the blog.
+It has been almost seven months since I last wrote for the blog.
 A lot has happened since then, including a cross-country move from Oregon to Kentucky.
 That doesn’t mean my website, my design, or my ideas are dead–they’ve just been dormant for a while.
 Now it’s time to start getting things rolling again.

 Recently I started talks with a local group about starting up a family-friendly Dungeons and Dragons group.
 I haven’t played much D&D in a long time, and that is in small part due to its inaccessibility.
 When the D&D 5e Basic Set came out in PDF several years ago, I ran into considerable barriers trying to access and read it.
 Couple that with the fact that Wizards of the Coast doesn’t release their core 5e products in PDF, and that led me to be completely disinterested in the game.
 After all, why should I jump through hoops …